When to use Chopsticks and where

 So out goes the chopstick for most non-East Asian cuisines.

 Those who are new to chopsticks or keen to use the right method can head to YouTube.
-Lots of videos on holding it right.
+Lots of videos on how to use a pair of chopsticks.
+But sadly not when to use it.

 Now for the meat of this article, pun intended.